Australia, with its stunning landscapes and unique wildlife, often evokes images of kangaroos, koalas, and the iconic Sydney Opera House.

 8. The Great Ocean Road is the biggest memorial to war in the world.

 The Great Ocean Road is a famous Australian drive.
 The route offers excellent views.
 WWI veterans built the road.
-It connected small, isolated settlements on Victoria’s rugged coastline and was a memorial to war dead.
+It connected small, isolated settlements on Victoria’s rugged coastline and was a war memorial dead.

 The Twelve Apostles are the most famous sight along this winding road, but the Split Point Lighthouse, Port Fairy’s charming settlements, and Apollo Bay’s surf coast are as stunning.
 In winter, Southern Right Whales move along the coast from June to September.
 Torquay to Allansford is a superb surface road between Melbourne and Adelaide.